cslarsen/csl.name/_drafts/python-jit-compiler.md

 A machine code example
 ----------------------

 We're now ready to create an insanely simple piece of JIT code.
-It's a multiplier, but it hard-codes the number to multiply with.
-By definition, we're specializing a piece of machine code here, even if it is a weak one.

-The code contains a *lot* of superfluous stuff like a function prologue for setting up the stack and so on.
-We don't really need all of that, but I just copied the entire thing from a C routine that I disassembled.
-You can do it by putting the following in `multiply.c`:
+Recall the assembly listing at the top: It's a small function — without a local stack frame — that multiplies an input number with a constant.
+In Python, we'd write that as

+    def create_multiplication_function(constant):
+        return lambda n: n * constant

+This is indeed a very contrived example, but qualifies a JIT.
+After all, we do create native code at runtime and execute it.
+It's easy to imagine more advanced examples such as JIT-compiling [Brainfuck][brainfuck.wiki] to x86-64 machine code.
+Or accessing [AVX][avx.wiki] SIMD instructions for fast, vectorized mathematical operations.

+The disassembly at the top was generated by putting the following in a file `multiply.c`.

     #include <stdint.h>